Net Worth

 Christine Marie Evert was born December 21st, 1954, in Fort Lauderdale, Florida, to Colette and Jimmy Evert, as one of five children.

-Evert’s father was a professional tennis coach, and she started taking lessons from him when she was only five years old, working her way to becoming the No. 1 ranked female player under-14 in America.
+Evert’s father was a professional tennis coach, and she began taking lessons from him when she was only five years old, eventually working her way to become the No. 1 ranked female player under-14 in America.

-1976 was one of the best of her career, and it saw her win both the Wimbledon and US Open titles, the only time she would win both in the same year.
+1976 was one of the best years of her career, as she won both the Wimbledon and US Open titles, the only time she would achieve this feat in the same year.

-Between 1977 and 1978, Evert won two more US Open titles, and throughout her career, she came to hold the record for the most Grand Slam titles, with 18 in total.
+Between 1977 and 1978, Evert won two more US Open titles, and throughout her career, she came to hold the record for the most Grand Slam titles, with a total of 18.

 After her last match in 1989, in which she won over Conchita Martinez, Evert remained the president of the Women’s Tennis Association until 1991, after which she founded her own tennis academy.